FAQs About Machu Picchu Tours

 - Credit cards (notify your bank of travel plans).

-- Money belt for securing valuables during adventures.
+- A money belt for securing valuables during adventures.

 Health and Safety